skohari/grayscale-theme/docs/aboutus.md

 ---

 # Shahzeb Kohari, Co-founder and CEO
-Shahzeb has worked for one of the top global consulting firms helping
+Shahzeb has lead data science teams for one of the top global consulting firms helping Fortune 500 companies with long terms solutions in data science and analytics.
+He is passionate about value generation through design and technology.

 # Milos Vilotic, Co-founder and CTO